TritonDataCenter/manta/docs/mantav2.md

 - "**mantav1**" - a long term support branch of Manta that maintains current Manta features.
-- "**mantav2**" - a new major version of Manta that adds (Buckets API) and removes (jobs, snaplinks, MPU, etc.) some major features, and becomes the focus of future Manta development.
+- "**mantav2**" - a new major version of Manta that adds (Buckets API, storage "rebalancer" service) and removes (jobs, snaplinks, MPU, etc.) some major features, and becomes the focus of future Manta development.

 At this time, mantav1 is the recommended version for production usage, but that is expected to change to mantav2 during 2020.